hrldcpr/blog/_drafts/spinning-diagrams-with-css.md

   <div style="transform: translate3d(4em, 4em, -2em)">H</div>
 </div>

-Notice that the letters themselves are rotating, which is kind of cool, but for my diagrams I wanted the symbols to always remain legible.
+Notice that the letters themselves are rotating, which is kind of cool, but can make the diagram a bit hard to read.

 ## Un-spinning the letters

-To keep the letters facing forwards, we can 'un-spin' them in the opposite direction, in sync with the spinning parent.
+To keep the letters facing forwards, we can 'un-spin' them in sync with the spinning parent, but in the opposite direction.

 <style>
 .cube2 {